awsdocs/amazon-ec2-user-guide-windows/doc_source/aws-windows-ami.md

 ## Changes in Windows Server 2016 and later AMIs<a name="win2k16-amis"></a>

 AWS provides AMIs for Windows Server 2016 and later\.
 These AMIs include the following high\-level changes from earlier Windows AMIs:
 + To accommodate the change from \.NET Framework to \.NET Core, the EC2Config service has been deprecated on Windows Server 2016 AMIs and replaced by EC2Launch\.
 EC2Launch is a bundle of Windows PowerShell scripts that perform many of the tasks performed by the EC2Config service\.
 For more information, see [Configure a Windows instance using EC2Launch](ec2launch.md)\.
+EC2Launch v2 replaces EC2Launch in Windows Server 2022 and later\.
+For more information, see [Configure a Windows instance using EC2Launch](ec2launch.md)\.
 + On earlier versions of Windows Server AMIs, you can use the EC2Config service to join an EC2 instance to a domain and configure integration with Amazon CloudWatch\.
 On Windows Server 2016 and later AMIs, you can use the CloudWatch agent to configure integration with Amazon CloudWatch\.
 For more information about configuring instances to send log data to CloudWatch, see [Collect Metrics and Logs from Amazon EC2 Instances and On\-Premises Servers with the CloudWatch Agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html)\.
 For information about joining an EC2 instance to a domain, see [ Join an Instance to a Domain Using the `AWS-JoinDirectoryServiceDomain` JSON Document](https://docs.aws.amazon.com/systems-manager/latest/userguide/walkthrough-powershell.html#walkthrough-powershell-domain-join) in the *AWS Systems Manager User Guide*\.

 **Other Differences**